23f2001665/eazee-parking/README.md

 ## Project Description:
 This project targets to create a nice web app, which can be used to book parking spots by users and also gives admin an easy access to maintain the lots and users.

 ## Overview

 This project is a Flask-based web application for managing parking lots, users, reservations, and admin operations.
 It uses SQLAlchemy for ORM, Flask-Login for authentication, and organizes code using Blueprints for modularity.
+I have also used dotevn module to load environment variables and faker packer to create sample data for testing.
+---

+## Python Packages Used
+- **flask**
+- **flask-login**
+- **flask-sqlalchemy**
+- **flask-wtf**
+- **faker**
+- **dotenv**

+## Core Functionalities
+### Admin login and User login

+- User can user username or email or phone and password for the user and admin login.
+- I have used flask-login package for login.

+### Admin Functionalities:

+- The admin creates/edits/deletes a parking lot.
+Note: Delete only if all spots in the parking lot are empty.
+- The admin can’t add each parking spot individually.
+The number of parking spots will be created based on the maximum number of       parking spots in a lot.
+- The admin can view the status of parking spot and check the parked vehicle details If the parking spot status is occupied.
+- The admin can view all registered users.
+- The admin can view the summary charts of parking lots/spots.

+### User Functionality.

+- The user can choose an available parking lot and allocation is done as per the first available parking spot.
+Note: The user can’t     select a parking spot.
+- The user changes the status of the parking spot to occupied, once the vehicle is parked.
+- The user changes the parking spot status to released, once the vehicle is moved out of the parking.
+- The timestamp is recorded between parking in and parking out.
+- Shows the summary charts on his/her parking.
 ---

 ## Project Structure